-Judging is generally based on the following factors:
+Emphasized criteria will vary based on each individual division and judge, however judging is generally based on the following factors:

 - 1. Timing.
 Swing is danced beginning on the downbeat.
 Good timing includes dancing on the correct beat as well as finer distinctions such as whether you are dancing to the syncopated "swing" of the music.
-Syncopations and footwork also need to be on time. - 2.
+Syncopations & footwork must also be on time. - 2.
 Teamwork.
 Swing is a connected partner dance.
 Demonstrating this connection through lead/follow or action/reaction with your partner is an expected part of any swing dance competition.
 A balanced performance of give-and-take with your partner should be your goal.
 Ignoring, disrespecting, or jeopardizing the safety of your partner indicates poor teamwork.
 Adjusting for your partner is an expected part of good teamwork. - 3.
 Technique.
 How well you execute the movements in your dance constitutes technique.
 Good technique includes clean execution and completion of dance elements such as control of balance and weight, foot placement, body lines, and spins and turns. - 4.
 Choreography & Musical interpretation.
-At our event, choreography, the selection of order of movements and transitions, will be spontaneous.
+At our event, "choreography", the selection of order of movements and transitions, will be spontaneous.
 Good choreography demonstrates an intimate connection with the music and the ability to match patterns and syncopations to the phrasing of the music.
 It also includes identifiable swing patterns in order to provide variety and contrast.
 Good musical interpretation consists of adjusting the flow of your dance to fit the style, tempo, mood, and rhythm variations in the music.
 You should strive to demonstrate the ability to hear and interpret nuances in the music throughout your dance. - 5.
 Presentation.
 Creating an atmosphere of excitement by inviting interest in your performance is the desired effect of good presentation.
 While providing a good show is one aspect of presentation, it cannot substitute for good dancing.
 You should aim primarily for demonstrating positive dance chemistry together as a couple.
 Gratuitous mugging to the audience or the judges may result in a lower score.
 Good sporting conduct before, during, and after your dance is also an expected element of good presentation.
 A lack of good sporting conduct may result in penalties.

-Swing Definition
+NASDE Swing Definition